Data Protection Notice

 Third party refers to independent legal entities, other than the Bank, or persons who are not employees of the Bank.

 The Bank may be required to share personal data of a customer to a third party in order to meet certain obligations pursuant to an agreement.
 An example of this is sharing data with the Icelandic Banks’ Data Centre and card companies with respect to the execution of transactions and the custodians of financial instruments with respect to investment services.
+In the case of pension funds managed by the Bank, it may also be necessary for the Bank to share certain information about fund members with actuaries and medical examiners.

 - Because of a legal obligation